 Farro is an ancient grain that’s a staple in many Italian kitchens.
 It can be used in soups, salads, stews, risotto and other recipes in place of rice or quinoa.
 It’s a wonderful source of protein and fiber.
 It can take awhile to cook through.
 Instant Pot farro is easy to make and a great base for many wonderful farro recipes.

 For years we did Meatless Mondays in our house.
 As my husband started to spend more time in the gym and his protein needs increased we got out of the habit.

-We prefer to eat pasture raised meat, local when possible, and it can cost quite a bit of money.
+We prefer to eat pasture-raised meat, local when possible, and it can cost quite a bit of money.
 Reducing our meat intake can really help save a lot of money on our grocery budget.
 Reducing your meat intake can also improve your health and is a great way to reduce your environmental impact.

 Healthy Plant Based Protein Sources